mullangiv/DataflowPipeline/Final_Project/README.md

 Get AWS Key and create a config file

-## Steps to get the Data
-git clone the repo https://github.com/HardikThakkar94/DataflowPipeline/tree/main/Final%20Project

-Newsarticle.py
-Twitter.py

-In "Data" folder we have file to run the api and the Scrapper function.

-This will get us the data in S3 bucket.

-Now, We will have a Data in S3 bucket.
-Now use the AWS Lambda to extract data from S3 buckets, transform it and load it into the Dynamodb.
 ## Sentiment Analysis using Aws Comprehend:
 In this repo we have python script for sentiment_analaysis we need to run that in order to get sentiment score of the scrapped data and stored in dynamodb